 - The cost of capital is low.

-- The effort and risk, however, can be quite high as these are special relationships and you may find yourself answering piercing questions at family dinners.
-If you’re transparent and timely with your payments, however, you should be fine.
+- The effort and risk, however, can be quite high as these are special relationships, and you may find yourself answering piercing questions at family dinners.
+If you are transparent and timely with your payments, however, you should be fine.

 - Best for early-stage businesses.

-One of the more interesting, but perplexing sources of capital that stems from the rise of social media is crowdfunding.
-This is when an organization pursues funds by pitching its idea to a “crowd” of investors on a platform like Kickstarter or Fundable.
-Most businesses offer equity and/or discounted products in exchange for the funds, but there are also donation-based options where you can raise money for special causes.
+One of the more interesting, but perplexing, sources of capital that stems from the rise of social media is crowdfunding.
+Crowdfunding is when an organization pursues funds by pitching its idea to a “crowd” of investors on a platform like Kickstarter or Fundable.
+Most businesses offer equity or discounted products in exchange for the funds, but there are also donation-based options where you can raise money for special causes.

 How does it stack up?